 After the second exam likewise proved negative, I was diagnosed with a nagging but manageable illness called labyrinthitis.
 The right treatment was started sooner because my doctor now had the confidence that it wouldn't exaggerate a problem that might not have been detected without what too many misinformed consumers would call the "excess radiation" study -- indeed, I received 2.
 3 times the radiation dose at the regional hospital.
 Yet after "all that radiation" I still have a brain I would stand any time against those of fearmongers and the innocent victims of them.

 This is not to say that all fears are unjustified.
-Many stories in the media about poor dose control

 After lead shielding, the greatest weapon against careless irradiation is transparency.
 I was fortunate enough to be taken care of by individuals who understand and value the return on this most important of all imaging parameters.
 For those less fortunate, if the imaging facility where you felt poorly served does not have a standing and approachable Radiation Safety Committee, your state Department of Health can provide one.